Marine Science Program

 The College of Arts and Sciences offers interdisciplinary marine science double major programs (marine science/biology, marine science/chemistry, and marine science/geology) culminating in the bachelor of science (BS) degree.
 These double-major curricula give the student a focused exposure to include general education requirements, single disciplinary requirements, and the interdisciplinary courses that represent studies in the field of marine science.
 A minor in marine science is available to students whose major fields are biology, chemistry, or geology.

 Degree requirements.
-Students earning the bachelor of science (BS) degree in marine science/biology must complete all University, college (see p.
-50-52), and departmental degree requirements.
+Students earning the bachelor of science (BS) degree in marine science/biology must complete all University, college (see pp. 52-53), and departmental degree requirements.
 These include the general education requirements, the following double major requirements, and sufficient other credits to total a minimum of 120 applicable semester hours.

 Grade point average.
 A 2.0 grade point average in each major is required for completion of the degree.
-Both major GPAs are calculated based on all courses applicable to each major that the student has attempted at UA and all work applicable to each major that the student has attempted throughout the entire higher education career.
+Both major GPAs are calculated based on all courses applicable to each major that the student has attempted at UA.

 Major courses.
 The majors in marine science/biology require the successful completion of the following courses: